Grzybek Reviews

 Magnet: Yes

 A shorter and lighter version of the H04RC.
 Uses a smaller 18350 cell (1/2 lenght, 1/3 capacity).
+A close competitor to the Armytek C1.

 Uses the same headband as the H04RC and H300.